 Take the 5-Day Strong and Stretchy Mini-Course to improve equine postural stability, achieve greater flexibility and range of motion.

-OTTB ACADEMY Is a Support Site for Equestrians Interested in Improving Equine Flexibility, Strength & Mobility Utilizing Holistic Training Techniques and Therapies to Increase Range of Motion With a Special Focus Centered on Biomechanics and Reschooling Off-The-Track-Thoroughbreds.*If your equine is experiencing illness or lameness, please consult your veterinarian.
+Ohio Equine Performance and Rehab Is a Support Site for Equestrians Interested in Improving Equine Flexibility, Strength & Mobility Utilizing Holistic Training Techniques to Increase Range of Motion With a Special Focus Centered on Rehab and Reschooling Off-The-Track-Thoroughbreds.*If your equine is experiencing illness or lameness, please consult your veterinarian.

 Online Training for Ex-Racehorse Reschooling and Equine Conditioning Programs for Greater Flexibility and Mobility.